Arithmetic of Borcherds products: Introduction

-The main new contribution of this paper is an algebraic analogue of the embedding trick, which works even on the level of integral models.
-This is based on the methods of improper intersection developed in \cite{BHY,AGHMP-1}.
-What we do, essentially, is construct an analogue of the section $\psi_x$, not over all of $\mathcal{S}_{K^{[i]}}( G^{[i]} ,\DD^{[i]}) $, but only over the first order infinitesimal neighborhood of $\mathcal{S}_K(G,\DD)$ in $\mathcal{S}_{K^{[i]}}( G^{[i]} ,\DD^{[i]})$.
-This section, whose construction uses the Grothendieck-Messing deformation theory, is the \emph{obstruction to deforming $x$} appearing in the proof of Lemma \ref{lem:adjunction}.
+One of the main contributions of this paper is an algebraic analogue of the embedding trick, which works even on the level of integral models.
+This is based on the methods used to compute improper intersections in \cite{BHY,AGHMP-1,Ho3}.
+The idea is to use deformation theory to construct an analogue of the section $\mathrm{obst}^{an}_x$, not over all of $\Sh_{K^{[i]}}( G^{[i]} ,\DD^{[i]}) $, but only over the first order infinitesimal neighborhood of $\Sh_K(G,\DD)$ in $\Sh_{K^{[i]}}( G^{[i]} ,\DD^{[i]})$.
+This section is the \emph{obstruction to deforming $x$} appearing in \S \ref{ss:deformation}.